 Utah State University is committed to the safety and security of our campus community.
 The Clery Act (1998) is a consumer protection law that aims to provide transparency around campus crime policy and statistics.
 In order to comply with the Clery Act, universities must collect and submit crime reports and fire statistics, issue campus alerts, and provide an annual security report (sometimes called the Clery Report).

 The Clery Act is named for Jeanne Clery, a 19-year-old Lehigh University student who was raped and murdered in her dorm room in 1986.
 Her killer was another student, and her parents believe she would have been more cautious if she had known about other violent crimes at her university.

 Daily Crime and Fire Log

-USU issues three kinds of campus alerts to students and employees: Code Blue alerts (emergency notifications), crime alerts (timely warning notices), and safety alerts.
+USU issues three kinds of campus alerts to students and employees: emergency notifications, crime alerts (timely warning notices), and safety alerts.
 These alerts improve transparency about crimes on campus and ensure students, staff and faculty are able to protect themselves during an emergency.

 Annual Security Reports

 USU distributes an annual security and fire safety report to all employees and students by October 1 each year.
 The annual security report includes campus crime and fire statistics for the previous three years, information about how to report crimes and seek help, and details about how USU is preventing sexual violence and improving campus safety.
 All USU statewide campuses are included in the report available for download below.